Assured autonomy: How operations research powers and orchestrates generative AI systems: Applications Across Domains

 \subsection{Healthcare Operations}

 Healthcare is where the autonomy debate most often blurs categories. ``Workflow autonomy''---drafting notes, coding visits, summarizing encounters---differs from ``clinical autonomy,'' where errors can harm patients.
-The early gains from GenAI reflect this: ambient scribes can reduce documentation burden and burnout \citep{Dai2025}, while even documentation automation raises governance questions about consent and trust \citep{JAMAOpenInformedConsentAmbientAI2025}.
-The lesson is already visible at low stakes: deployment succeeds only with design, monitoring, and accountability.
+Early GenAI gains reflect this: ambient scribes reduce documentation burden and burnout \citep{Dai2025}, while even documentation automation raises governance questions about consent and trust \citep{JAMAOpenInformedConsentAmbientAI2025}.
+The lesson is visible at low stakes: deployment succeeds only with design, monitoring, and accountability.

-Assurance becomes decisive when systems touch operations: emergency-department triage, inpatient bed assignment, and operating-room scheduling.
-Here the invariants are clinical and operational at once: avoid catastrophic misses, prevent unsafe delays, and preserve stability during surges.
+Assurance becomes decisive when systems touch operations: emergency-department triage, inpatient bed assignment, operating-room scheduling.
+Here invariants are clinical and operational at once: avoid catastrophic misses, prevent unsafe delays, preserve stability during surges.
 Tail risk dominates because capacity is finite.
-Small shifts in arrivals or acuity can push the system past a threshold where queues grow rapidly and errors propagate across units.
-In this setting, ``AI checks AI'' is a weak safeguard.
-A second model often shares the same data and blind spots, and it does not encode hospital constraints.
-Assurance belongs outside the language model: statistical monitoring for drift in calibration and case mix, coupled with OR decision logic that tightens admissible actions, triggers review, or reverts to conservative policies when signals indicate loss of control.
+Small shifts in arrivals or acuity push the system past a threshold where queues grow rapidly and errors propagate across units. ``AI checks AI'' is a weak safeguard.
+A second model often shares the same data and blind spots and does not encode hospital constraints.
+Assurance belongs outside the language model: statistical monitoring for drift in calibration and case mix, with OR decision logic that tightens admissible actions, triggers review, or reverts to conservative policies when signals indicate loss of control.

 Flow-based generative models fit this assurance layer because they generate the right object: structured stress tests rather than text.
-Hospitals need plausible surge paths, correlated resource shortfalls, and patient-flow trajectories that respect capacity, conservation, and time ordering.
-Transport-based generators can be trained to produce such trajectories while preserving feasibility by construction.
-A minimax formulation then turns stress testing into a design principle: an adversary searches within an ambiguity set for arrival, acuity, and service-time distributions that strain the system most, and the decision maker chooses staffing, bed allocation, and triage thresholds that remain safe under least-favorable conditions. ``Plan for rare disasters'' becomes an operational requirement.
+Hospitals need plausible surge paths, correlated resource shortfalls, and patient-flow trajectories respecting capacity, conservation, and time ordering.
+Transport-based generators can produce such trajectories while preserving feasibility by construction.
+A minimax formulation turns stress testing into a design principle: an adversary searches within an ambiguity set for arrival, acuity, and service-time distributions that strain the system most, and the decision maker chooses staffing, bed allocation, and triage thresholds safe under least-favorable conditions.